The Ultimate Guide to Iceland's Golden Circle

 Their continued separation is the reason that Iceland has such fascinating volcanic activity.
 The island as a landmass is still very young and still in its formation, which is why the land feels very much alive.

-- Learn more about Tectonic Plates in Iceland and Where to Find Them
+- Learn more about Tectonic Plates in Iceland and Where to Find Them.

-- See also: Earthquakes in Iceland: The Ultimate Guide
+- See also: Earthquakes in Iceland: The Ultimate Guide.

 Visitors can find evidence of this process all across Thingvellir.
 The area consists of long stretches of lava rock, and many volcanoes surround the park, rising above Thingvallavatn, Iceland's largest natural lake.

+The park has grown over with vegetation since the last eruption, over 2,000 years ago.
 The beautiful, tender moss that creeps over the Icelandic landscape now covers the lava fields, while many parts of the area are forested with native birch trees and imported pines.

 There are still regular earthquakes in the area, each one partly responsible for the distance between the plates widening approximately one inch (2.5 centimeters) a year.